-Browser LLM Providers, One API: WebLLM, Transformers.js v4, wllama, and LiteRT-LM
+Browser LLM Providers, One API: WebLLM, Transformers.js v4, wllama, LiteRT-LM, and Chrome AI

-LocalMode ships four browser LLM providers -- WebLLM (WebGPU), Transformers.js v4 (ONNX), wllama (llama.cpp WASM), and LiteRT-LM (Google's on-device engine, early preview).
-All four implement the same LanguageModel interface, so your application code stays identical regardless of the engine underneath.
+LocalMode ships five browser LLM providers -- WebLLM (WebGPU), Transformers.js v4 (ONNX), wllama (llama.cpp WASM), LiteRT-LM (Google's on-device engine, early preview), and Chrome AI (built-in Gemini Nano).
+All five implement the same LanguageModel interface, so your application code stays identical regardless of the engine underneath.
 Here is how to choose.

 LocalMode··Updated